Long Pants

 Long Pants (also known as Johnny Newcomer) is a 1927 American silent comedy film directed by Frank Capra and starring Harry Langdon.
 Additional cast members include Gladys Brockwell, Alan Roscoe, and Priscilla Bonner.

 Plot

-The silent tells the story of Harry Shelby (Langdon) who has been kept in knee-pants for years by his mother.
+Harry Shelby has been kept in knee-pants for years by his mother.
 One day, however, Harry finally gets his first pair of long pants.

-Immediately, his family expects him to marry his childhood sweetheart Priscilla (Priscilla Bonner).
-Yet, Harry soon falls for Bebe Blair (Alma Bennett), a femme fatale from the big city who has a boyfriend in the mob.
+Immediately, his family expects him to marry his childhood sweetheart Priscilla.
+Yet, Harry soon falls for Bebe Blair, a femme fatale from the big city who has a boyfriend in the mob.

 Harry thinks that Bebe is interested in him as well, so he risks everything when Bebe ends up in jail.
 This leads to a lot of trouble for Harry.
 Throughout the whole ordeal Priscilla waits for Harry to face reality.

+Mama's Boy Harry Shelby has at last taken notice of the opposite sex.
+But he becomes fixated on terminal "bad girl" Bebe Blair, temporarily stranded in town by a flat tire.
+Harry attempts to impress her with trick bicycle riding, to absolutely no effect.